wolfgangasdf/iqp-book/index.md

 # Introduction

-*Introduction to Quantum Physics* gives you a compact introduction to quantum mechanics, intended as part of the homologation module of the Leiden/Delft MSc programme Quantum Information Science and Technology QIST.
-It is not a complete quantum mechanics course but meant as a brief recap, or overview - hopefully toughing upon all necessary topics needed for QIST.
+*Introduction to Quantum Physics* gives you a compact introduction to quantum mechanics, intended as part of the homologation module of the **Leiden/Delft MSc programme Quantum Information Science and Technology QIST**.

-The script here is very talkative because it's also the script for the videos.
-The teaching method might change in future, so this might change, too.
+To gain most from this course:
+* watch the videos and read this book
+* do the brightspace quizzes

-To gain most from this course, do the brightspace quizzes, exercise assignments (do it yourselves or in a group!), collect questions for the workgroup sessions, and read a bit in Griffiths.
+* solve the exercise assignments (alone or in a group, don't look at solutions unless you are really stuck!)
+* during all this, collect questions for the workgroup sessions, and possibly read a bit more in Griffiths.

 <!-- make deeper but https://github.com/executablebooks/jupyter-book/issues/1131 -->
 ```{tableofcontents}